YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

-## Step 2 Upload Google ADMX and adml files in Intune
+## Step 2 Upload Google ADMX and ADML files in Intune

 Download the ADM/ADMX templates in the page below and extract the zip file.